Insiders Guide to the Best Day Trips from Beijing 🗺️ Where to Go in 2024

 Most people go to the most popular sections Badaling and Mutianyu.
 But we recommend that you avoid the crowds and head to Huanghuacheng instead.

-Huanghuacheng (黄花城 huánghuāchéng) also known as Waterside Great Wall (水长城 shuǐ chángchéng) with its beautiful lake and surrounding mountains is truly breath-taking.
+Huanghuacheng (黄花城 huánghuāchéng) also known as Waterside Great Wall (水长城 shuǐ chángchéng) which with its beautiful lake and surrounding mountains is truly breath-taking.

 Wild flowers bloom in summer creating a sea of yellow, hence the name Huanghuacheng literally “Yellow Flower City“.Check out our amazing Great Wall Guide to know more about this super famous spot